 Village Tradition – Village rugs refer to those woven locally as a cottage industry.
 People used these rugs regionally or sold them to a slightly wider market.
 These pieces combine industrial ingenuity with the artful expression of tribal rugs.

 Town Tradition – Rugs in the town tradition offer a highly versatile combination of formality and playfulness which appeals to the modern connoisseur.

 City Tradition – The most refined of Persian rugs, these elegant pieces are woven in the workshops of master rug designers.
 One such designer is the world renowned Hadji Jallili (Haji Jalili) in the city of Tabriz.

 HOW ARE PERSIAN RUGS NAMED?

-Now that you know a bit about the history of Persian rugs, you need to know how they are named.
-It’s fairly simple really.
+Naming conventions for Persian rugs are fairly simple.
 When someone refers to a Persian Tabriz, it means that rug was produced in the city of Tabriz.
 When a rug is a Persian Sultanabad, it means that rug was made in the region of Sultanabad.
-Really, that’s how you name rugs.

 NAMING A RUG

 Firstly, rugs feature certain designs.
 This distinction comes after the city name:

 - Tabriz Fish design